Maximizing smart camera optical character recognition success

 Alan L. Lockard

-provide a substantial set of tools to meet the requirements of most applications.
-One of these is (OCR).
-This technology has been around for over 50 years1 in postal letter sorting machines and more recently, in automated teller machines that can read handwritten personal checks with high or in mobile banking apps that enable users to deposit money by means of a digital photograph of the check.
+Smart cameras provide a substantial set of tools to meet the requirements of most applications.
+One of these is optical character recognition (OCR).
+This technology has been around for over 50 years1 in postal letter sorting machines and more recently, in automated teller machines that can read handwritten personal checks with high accuracy or in mobile banking apps that enable users to deposit money by means of a digital photograph of the check.

 The camera classifies each character by comparing it to the classification library.
 The classification results in two candidate matches, the first and hopefully the correct match having a higher score corresponding to its respective library character and the second having a lower score corresponding to second possible candidate in the character library.
 The bigger the spread in classification scores, the more reliable the OCR results.